SimranWalia098/capstone-editing/README.md

 # Rental Tool Application

 The Rental Tool Application is a web-based platform that enables users to easily rent a variety of tools and equipment for personal or professional use.
-This project serves as the capstone project for [Computer Application Template].
+This project serves as the capstone project for [Computer Application Development].

 ## Table of Contents